389ds/389ds.github.io/docs/389ds/design/dna-plugin.md

 When the magic value is specified for multiple attributes from the same range, a single value from the range will be assigned to all of the attributes.
 If you want separate values to be assigned from the same multi-attribute range, you will have to do a separate modify operation to add the magic value to each attribute you want a new value for.

-### Usage with Multi-Master Replication
+### Usage with Multi-Supplier Replication

-The DNA plug-in is designed such that you can guarantee uniqueness among a range across multiple master Directory Server instances when you are using multi-master replication.
+The DNA plug-in is designed such that you can guarantee uniqueness among a range across multiple supplier Directory Server instances when you are using multi-supplier replication.

 #### Shared Config Method

-The way that DNA supports multi-master replication is to simply assign a separate range to each master.
-This guarantees uniqueness, but it leaves the problem of being able to exhaust the values on a single master while still having plenty of values left on the other masters.
-If value allocation is not evenly distributed across all masters, then new value allocation will start being refused by the masters who have exhausted their local range.
-This would then require administrator action to manually redistribute the values evenly amount the masters.
+The way that DNA supports multi-supplier replication is to simply assign a separate range to each supplier.
+This guarantees uniqueness, but it leaves the problem of being able to exhaust the values on a single supplier while still having plenty of values left on the other suppliers.
+If value allocation is not evenly distributed across all suppliers, then new value allocation will start being refused by the suppliers who have exhausted their local range.
+This would then require administrator action to manually redistribute the values evenly amount the suppliers.

-To solve the problem of exhausted ranges, a set of shared configuration entries is used to facilitate transferring ranges automatically between masters when needed.
-When a master exhausts it's local range, it finds out what other servers service this range and how many values each server has available.
+To solve the problem of exhausted ranges, a set of shared configuration entries is used to facilitate transferring ranges automatically between suppliers when needed.
+When a supplier exhausts it's local range, it finds out what other servers service this range and how many values each server has available.
 It can then ask the server with the most values available to transfer a portion of it's range.

-The way the shared configuration entries work is that each master sets the dnaSharedCfgDN in it's range configuration entry to point to a container entry in the replicated tree.
-Each master will then create an entry under this container entry that it automatically maintains.
+The way the shared configuration entries work is that each supplier sets the dnaSharedCfgDN in it's range configuration entry to point to a container entry in the replicated tree.
+Each supplier will then create an entry under this container entry that it automatically maintains.
 This shared entry contains the server hostname and port numbers as well as how many unallocated values it has remaining.
 Here is an example entry:

     dn: dnaHostname=ldap1.example.com+dnaPortNum=389,cn=Accounts,ou=Ranges,dc=example,dc=com
     objectClass: extensibleObject